Developer-Kingz/Gitquarix/README.md

 ## Starter Project

+- Gitquarix is an application that allows users to search for developers and view their Github profile.
+It also has different kind of charts and graphs that shows developers' activities on Github over a period of time as well as their most used stacks.
+This project was built with ReactJs and a public GitHub API.

-- css provided (global styles, styled components)
+- CSS provided (global styles, styled components)
 - folders/files already setup
 - all imports included (warnings)
 - index.js for easier imports